 Fulmars are purely offshore foragers that ingest all sorts of litter from the sea surface and normally do not regurgitate poorly degradable diet components like plastics.
 Initial size of ingested debris is usually in the range of millimetres to centimetres, but may be considerably larger for flexible items as for instance threadlike or sheetlike materials.
 Items must gradually wear down in the muscular stomach to a size small enough to pass into the intestines.
 During this process, plastics accumulate in the stomach to a level that integrates litter levels encountered in their foraging area for a period of probably up to a few weeks.
 The Dutch monitoring approach using beached fulmars was developed for international implementation by OSPAR as one of its EcoQOs for the North Sea (OSPAR 2008, 2009, 2010a,b; Van Franeker et al. 2011).
-This approach is now also implemented as an indicator for 'Good Environmental Status (GES)' in the Marine Strategy Framework Directive (MSFD) (EC 2008, 2010; Galgani et al. 2010; MSFD-TSML 2011, 2013).
-International guidelines on the monitoring methods and data presentation have been published (OSPAR 2015a,b) and were implemented in 'Intermediate Assessment' (OSPAR 2017, 2019).
+This approach is now also implemented as an indicator for 'Good Environmental Status (GES)' in the Marine Strategy Framework Directive (MSFD) (EC 2008, 2010, 2017; Galgani et al. 2010; MSFD-TSML 2011, 2013).
+International guidelines on the monitoring methods and data presentation have been published (OSPAR 2015a,b) and were implemented in 'Intermediate Assessments' (OSPAR 2017, 2019). ( acronyms further explained in Chpt.
+9)

-OSPAR has identified a long-term (undated) target for ecological quality as follows:

-"There should be less than 10% of Northern Fulmars (Fulmarus glacialis) having 0.1 gram or more plastic in the stomach in samples of 50-100 beached fulmars from each of 5 different areas of the North Sea over a period of at least 5 years".
+OSPAR (2008) has identified a long-term (undated) target for ecological quality as follows: "There should be less than 10% of Northern Fulmars (Fulmarus glacialis) having 0.1 gram or more plastic in the stomach in samples of 50-100 beached fulmars from each of 5 different areas of the North Sea over a period of at least 5 years".

-The European MSFD aims for Good Environmental Status (GES) by the year 2020 and defines GES for marine litter as the situation in which "properties and quantities of marine litter do not cause harm to the coastal and marine environment".
-The concept of 'no harm' is difficult to quantify (Rochman et al. 2016; Werner et al. 2016) but a threshold value for plastics in fulmars is currently developed which is closely related to the OSPAR EcoQO but has an improved data and statistical basis (Van Franeker & Kühn 2019).
-For European marine areas where fulmars do not occur, other species are needed as ingestion indicators, for which methodology and targets are being developed (e.g. Matiddi et al. 2017; Pham et al. 2017; Bray et al. 2019).
+The European MSFD aims for Good Environmental Status by the year 2020 and defines this for marine litter as the situation in which "properties and quantities of marine litter do not cause harm to the coastal and marine environment".
+The concept of 'no harm' is difficult to quantify (Rochman et al. 2016; Werner et al. 2016) but a threshold value for plastics in fulmars is currently developed which is closely related to the OSPAR EcoQO but has an improved data and statistical basis (Van Franeker et al in prep.).
+For European marine areas where fulmars do not occur, other species are needed as ingestion indicators, for which methodology and targets are being developed such as for marine turtles or fish (e.g. Matiddi et al. 2017; Pham et al. 2017; Bray et al. 2019).